 The flora quickly take over as our gracious hosts.

-Walking along the western quarters of the Mission, one finds rooms which housed vintners and penitents alike.
+Walking along the northern quarters of the Mission, one finds rooms which housed vintners and penitents alike.

 This garden graces the northwest corner of the Mission grounds.